-- Patient's name
+- a.
+Patient's name

-- Address
+- b.
+Address

-- Full post code
+- c.
+Full post code

-- Date of birth
+- d.
+Date of birth

-- NHS number and local identifiable codes
+- e.
+NHS number and local identifiable codes

-Key identifiable information may also include information that may be used to identify a patient directly or indirectly.
-For example, rare diseases, drug treatment or statistical analyses which have very small numbers within a small population may allow individuals to be identified.
+Key identifiable information may also include information that can be used to identify a patient directly or indirectly.
+For example, rare diseases, drug treatment, or statistical analyses involving very small numbers within a small population may allow individuals to be identified.